-In August 2018, the FASB issued ASU No. 2018-15, "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract."
-The ASU aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-This ASU is effective retrospectively for fiscal years and interim periods within those years beginning after December 15, 2019.
-We will adopt the ASU beginning in the first quarter of fiscal 2020.
-We do not expect the adoption of this ASU to have a material effect on our financial statements.
+In August 2018, the FASB issued ASU No. 2018-15, Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15").
+ASU 2018-15 aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+ASU 2018-15 is effective retrospectively for fiscal years and interim periods within those years beginning after December 15, 2019.
+The Company will adopt ASU 2018-15 beginning in the first quarter of fiscal year 2020.
+The Company does not expect the adoption of ASU 2018-15 to have a material effect on the Company's financial statements.